What Is Email Marketing? A Beginner’s Guide

 What is email marketing?

-Email marketing is an effective digital marketing strategy that involves sending emails to prospects and customers.
+Email marketing is an effective type of marketing that involves sending emails to prospects and customers.
 This valuable tactic can be used for a variety of purposes, including driving conversions, promoting products, or generating interest and loyalty in your brand.

 While far from being novel, email is a key strategic channel for nearly every industry and is one of the most effective ways to convert people into customers.
 In fact, research has shown that organizations receive an average ROI of $42 for every dollar spent.